 …with banana and honeycomb butter.

 Possibly the most photographed pancakes in London are the ones at Australian import Granger & Co.
 Their fluffy ricotta hotcakes are the reason you’ll never this popular cafe without a queue.
 It’s all about that honeycomb butter!

 175 Westbourne Grove, Notting Hill, London W11 2SB www.grangerandco.com

-First of all how cool is the name?
 Where The Pancakes Are does exactly what it says on the tin.
-They serve up a menu entirely of pancakes and are set in a funky little place called Flat Iron Square in South East London.
+They serve up a menu made entirely of pancakes and are set in a funky little place called Flat Iron Square in South East London.
+Their pancakes are made with a buttermilk batter but for those with intolerances, they also do a vegan, dairy and wheat free batter.
+If you want to be more adventurous they also serve ‘Dutch Babies’ (not the human kind!) which are similar to a British Yorkshire pudding.
 Don’t go expecting huge portions as it’s more delicate than decadent.